marionebl/jaketrent-blog/source/_posts/2012-10-03-every-nth-item-in-handlebars-loop.md

 categories: [Code, js, handlebars]
 ---

 Have you ever wanted to do something special every nth time through a Handlebars loop?
-The built-in `{{#each}}` will loop through your items just fine.
+The built-in `{ {#each} }` will loop through your items just fine.
 It lacks a few features.
 For one, you don't have access to the loop index, though you can [find it](http://rockycode.com/blog/handlebars-loop-index/).
 Without the index and simple comparisons like modulus, length of the array, and equals, you'll be creating your own Handlebars helpers.
 Here's an example of one.

 ![Handlebars js](http://blog.teamtreehouse.com/wp-content/uploads/2011/03/handlebars.png)